Jared Polis is running for governor of Colorado. Here’s what that means.

 He is up for re-election in Congress next year.
 Asked about his proudest legislative efforts as a congressman, the Polis campaign pointed to his work on the Every Student Succeeds Act, which rewrote No Child Left Behind, an affordable workforce housing bill that became law and requires the Secretary of Agriculture to sell 40 acres of Forest Service land in Summit County for it, and his introduction— along with Bernie Sanders— of the WORK Act, which would provide funding to create and grow employee ownership centers that offer training and technical support for programs promoting employee ownership.
 The top five industries that donated to his campaigns have been securities and investment entities, retirees, lawyers and law firms, real estate, and business services, according to data from the Center for Responsive Politics.

-The entrance of this well-known wealthy self-funder follows that of Denver businessman Noel Ginsburg, former state Sen. Mike Johnston, Congressman Ed Perlmutter, and former State Treasurer Cary Kennedy.
+The entrance of this well-known wealthy self-funder follows that of Denver businessman Noel Ginsburg, former state Sen. Mike Johnston, and former State Treasurer Cary Kennedy.
 Three other Democrats, Adam Garrity, Moses Humes, and Michael Schroeder, have also filed paperwork to run for governor.
 The race is shaping up to be an energetic Democratic primary — something Colorado has not seen in many years.
+Polis’s decision to get in the race also factored into the decision of Arvada Congressman Ed Perlmutter to exit the race.

 What are some of Polis’s campaign themes?